FrancescoZ83/RL24_Homework1/README.md

 From the ./ros2_ws folder of the Docker container of the class.

 1) Run "./src/install_gazebo.sh" and check that in Gazebo and on terminal all is working properly.
 2) On a second terminal, connect to the existing container and run "./src/launch_rviz.sh".
-Check that the description of the robot is correct and the camera is working
+Check that the URDF of the robot is correct and the camera is working

 Now, you can close Gazebo and Rviz.
 Check that the arm_controller_node publisher and subscriber work properly.